sunfounder/pironman/docs/source/setup_pironman.rst

    * The fan is turned on at 50 degrees Celsius.
    * The duration of the OLED display is 60s, after 60s it will start to sleep.
-   * Turn on the WS2812 RGB strip so that it displays in color #0a1aff and in breath mode (change rate is 50%).
+   * Turn on the WS2812 RGB strip(default 10) so that it displays in color #0a1aff and in breath mode (change rate is 50%).

 .. image:: img/pironman_c.png
     :align: center